buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertyEnumerations/PEnum_AcquisitionMethod.md

 ## Items

 ### GPS
-GPS
+Acquisition is made using GPS

 ### LASERSCAN_AIRBORNE
-Laserscan Airborne
+Acquisition is made using Airborn Laserscanner

 ### LASERSCAN_GROUND
-Laserscan Ground
+Acquisition is made using Ground Laserscanner

 ### SONAR
-Sonar
+Acquisition is made using Sonar

 ### THEODOLITE
-Theodolite
+Acquisition is made using Theodolite

 ### USERDEFINED
 User Defined